mehulagg/gitlab_test/doc/development/documentation/workflow.md

   and will be better able to verify the content of the docs, and perhaps even test the feature when possible.
 They will also be able to offer advice for improving the UI text, offer alternative use cases, or explain how well the feature worked in testing.
-- The documentation will have increased visibility, as everyone involved in the merge request will see them.
+- The documentation will have increased visibility:
+  - Everyone involved in the merge request will see the docs.
 This could include product managers, multiple engineers with deep domain knowledge, as well as the code reviewers and maintainer.
 They will be more likely to catch issues with examples, as well as background or concepts that the technical writer may not be aware of.
   - Increasing visibility of the documentation also has the side effect of improving *other* engineers' documentation.
 By reviewing each others' MRs, each engineer's own documentation skills will improve.
 - Thinking about the documentation early can help engineers generate better examples, as they will need to think about what examples a user will want, and will need to make sure the code they write implements that example properly.